Draichi/pwa-meetups/README.md

 ## Using

-> Create a login to create a meetup and subscribe to new meetups
+> Login: test@test.com , password: test
+Login to register to meetups or create new one

 ## Build Setup